cseanburns/personal_knowledge_mgmt/src/4b-database-information-retrieval.md

 metadata about the author of a journal article.
 And so forth.
-The metadata about a specific item such as a book, journal article, etc. is a **record**.
+The metadata about a specific item such as a book or journal article is a **record**.
-In a database, this metadata is created by professionals and therefore, is well structured
+In a database, this metadata is created by professionals and is well structured
 (as illustrated in Figure 1 above).
 As searchers, this means
 that there are pre-set fields that